<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Many private banks in Dubai are extremely popular with the less-informed international investor who perhaps lacks a comprehensive framework, the skills and experience for evaluating the services, expertise and value on offer.

-It is not uncommon to see relationship decisions made upon 'tangibles' such as the associated prestige of holding an account and having the red-carpet rolled out’, without regard to the 'intangibles' such as the potential conflicts of interest, product range, competency, charges, access or terms on offer.
+It's not uncommon to see relationship decisions made upon 'tangibles' such as the associated prestige of holding an account and having the ‘red-carpet rolled out’, without regard to the 'intangibles' such as the potential conflicts of interest, product range, competency, charges, access or terms on offer.

 Even when the amount of wealth involved is not enough to dictate your own terms to the banks you work with, our suggestion is to agree in writing about the actual service you expect to receive and to make it clear what your expectations are.

 Client education also has to play a key role.
-People who think a private bank just processes transaction orders, are mistaken
+People who think a private bank just processes transaction orders are mistaken, and are often made to think so when searching for private banking Dubai.

 You must understand what you can and cannot get from your private bank, in order to reap the full benefit.